yhan/payment.gateway.checkout.com/README.md

 1. Should be 3 processes in production, but as ...

 1. Command handling sync or async
+To manage burst/back pressure

 # Design